What Is Organic Traffic?

 However, organic traffic also has its downsides:

-- Organic traffic growth can be slow compared to paid search traffic
+- Organic traffic growth can be slow compared with paid search traffic

 - Not every search ends in a click (zero-click searches)